-– [this method is an efficient use of the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz by AMS(R)S;] [Editor’s note: more explanation regarding this advantage is necessary as its intent is not clear.]

 – priority access to AMS(R)S communications is ensured, and generic MSS networks are able to share with AMS(R)S networks.

-– [this method would not result in placing undue constraints to the existing systems.]
-[Editor’s note: to be assessed to the next meeting]

-– [this method would result in efficient use of spectrum] [Editor’s note: to be assessed to the next meeting]
+– this method would not result in placing undue constraints to the existing systems as far as real spectrum requirements would be considerably less than 2 x 10 MHz.– this method would result in efficient use of spectrum by keeping generic MSS allocation in conformity with Resolution 222 (WRC-07).

 Disadvantages

-– [additional worldwide administrative meetings need to be held.]
+– additional worldwide administrative meetings need to be held.

-– [implementation of priority access for AMS(R)S in the 1.5/1.6 GHz band would result in placing undue constraints to the existing systems.]
-[Editor’s note: to be assessed to the next meeting]

-– [this method would result in inefficient use of spectrum] [Editor’s note: to be assessed to the next meeting]

-5.3 Method C – New allocations only for satisfying the requirements of AMS(R)S for communications with priority categories 1 to 6 in RR Article 44
+5.3 Method C – New allocations only for satisfying the requirements of AMS(R)S for communications

-[WP 4C Chairman’s note: this Method was renumbered C following the suppression of previous Method C.]

 [Editor’s note: this Method is relevant only as per invites iv) of Resolution 222.]

 Disadvantages

+– undue constraints will be cause to the long term for AMS(R)S.

 5.4 Method D – New ITU-R Resolution, or a modified ITU-R Resolution 222 which implements additional procedures to improve coordination among AMS(R)S systems

-[WP 4C Chairman’s note: this Method was renumbered D following the suppression of previous Method C.]

 [Editor’s note: this Method needs to be clarified by future contributions and may be part of Method B.]

 5/1.7/6 Regulatory and procedural considerations